Applications for Arisia'20 have not yet opened.

 What is the cost?
 What do I get for this cost?

-$120 per table.
+The cost is: first table $120, second table $140, third table $160, fourth table $180.
 Each table is a double 6' by 18" set, giving the dealer 6’ x 36” of table display space.
 If you who want more than two tables spaces, you will have to provide justification on the application form with your request.
 Available extra spaces will be granted on a case-by-case basis.
 As always, we are limiting the number of tables to be appropriate for our attendance.

 We will provide at least one power outlet per dealer, if you ask for it.
 If you need more than one, please bring power strips and/or extension cords.
 Power strips and extension cords must be grounded (3 wire).
-You must clearly label all such items as belonging to your booth or company.
+You must clearly label all such items as belonging to your company.

 The hotel does not have storage areas for boxes or crates, so packing materials will have to go under your table, or back to your vehicles.
 Packing materials should be labeled with an externally visible name in case we need to contact the owner for some reason.